 There is also a different rate for employees who receive supplemental income totaling more than $1 million in one calendar year.

 You can withhold tax on supplemental wages using the percentage method.
-For 2018, the federal supplemental tax rate is 22%.
+The federal supplemental tax rate is 22%.

 Use this method if you already withheld income tax from the employee’s regular wages.